zzxwill/odps/intl.en-US/User Guide/SQL/Select Operation/UNION ALL/UNION [DISTINCT].md

 select_statement UNION [DISTINCT] select_statement;
 ```

 -   UNION ALL: Combines two or multiple data sets returned by a SELECT operation into one data set.
-If the result contains duplicated rows, all rows meeting the conditions are returned, and deduplication of duplicated rows is not implemented.
+If the result contains duplicated rows, all rows that meet the conditions are returned, and deduplication of duplicated rows is not applied.
 -   UNION \[DISTINCT\]: In this statement, DISTINCT can be ignored.
 It combines two or multiple data sets returned by a SELECT operation into one data set.
-If the result contains duplicated rows, deduplication is implemented.
+If the result contains duplicated rows, deduplication is applied.

-UNION An example of the UNION ALL operation:
+Following is an example of the UNION ALL operation:

 ```
 Select * From sale_detail where region = 'Hangzhou'